Celebrating 10 years of PPP Support! See how we ensure you never walk alone here.

 —Diagnosed PPP Patient

-All types of PPP cause muscle weakness that can impact several parts of the body.1,2,6,7,8
+All types of PPP cause muscle weakness that can impact several parts of the body.1,4

-PPP episodes can happen at any time — but they’re usually brought on by a trigger.1,2 Common triggers across the 4 PPP types may include:
+PPP episodes can happen at any time — but they’re usually brought on by a trigger.
+Common triggers across the four PPP types may include:

 Triggers can vary depending on your specific PPP diagnosis, as well as other factors.

-Because of how rare PPP is, it can be challenging to receive an accurate diagnosis.1,2 Your symptoms may be confused for those of more common conditions, like cardiovascular or mental health disorders such as depression.
+Because of how rare PPP is, it can be challenging to receive an accurate diagnosis.
+Your symptoms may be confused for those of more common conditions, like mental health disorders such as depression.1,4

-If PPP is suspected, your doctor may review your medical history and your family’s medical history, then perform a physical exam and blood tests.2 Your doctor may also recommend:
+If PPP is suspected, your doctor may review your medical history and your family’s medical history, then perform a physical exam and blood tests.1 Your doctor may also recommend:

 KEVEYIS (dichlorphenamide) is a prescription drug used to treat primary hyperkalemic periodic paralysis, primary hypokalemic periodic paralysis, and other similar diseases.